 Yes, it is quite a list (I told ya!).

-However, working your way through the projects that you need to accomplish, in your own time frame, ensures a far more comfortable, safer, healthy winter.
+However, working your way through the projects that you need to accomplish, in your own time frame, ensures a far more comfortable, safer, and healthy winter.

 It’s so worth it to plan ahead!